 The appointment process begins when the PCC Secretary is officially informed of the vacancy by the Diocese's Designated Officer.
-The timing of this will vary from parish to parish.
-In some cases notification will not be until after the out-going Incumbent has moved; in other cases the Bishop will initiate the process earlier.
-In either case, it is not appropriate for an out-going Incumbent or spouse to be present or in any way to participate in the deliberations of the PCC.
+This will usually be prior to the out-going minister having left.
+It is not appropriate for an out-going Incumbent or spouse to be present or in any way to participate in the deliberations of the PCC.

-The PCC Secretary will receive a Parish Vacancy Process Checklist to enable the process to be undertaken smoothly.
+The PCC Secretary will receive attached to an email, a letter containing information and a link to the diocesan website where, via the HR pages, an electronic version of the Vacancy Process Checklist can be found.
+Using this will enable the process to be undertaken smoothly.
 It outlines the steps to be followed and summarises the timescales which govern appointments in the Church of England.
 If you are experiencing difficulty in meeting any of the timescales, please contact the Designated Officer and the member of senior clergy who is taking the lead role in the vacancy process as soon as possible.